-- The conference Call for Proposals window is opening and submissions close at the following times:
+- The conference Call for Proposals is now open!

-- RehabWeek Workshops are similar to what RESNA calls Instructional Courses.
-Accepted proposals will revolve around the topic of the development and application of advanced rehabilitation technology from either a 1) Scientific or 2) Industry perspective.
+- Instructional Courses revolve around the topic of the development and application of advanced rehabilitation technology.

 - Workshops distinguish themselves in the field because the presenters work to make the learning experience innovative, interdisciplinary, and informative.
 Presenters should aim to:

 - Deliver current information,

 - Have a well-organized structure that stimulates and facilitates learning, and

 - Include discussions that draw on the participants’ own expertise